-- Special attention was given to countries/economies who reported on this form that a threestage sampling design was to be implemented and additional information was sought from countries/economies in such cases to ensure that the first-stage sampling was done adequately. - The type of school-level enrolment estimate, and the year of data availability were assessed for reasonableness. - Countries/economies were asked to provide information for each of various school types,2 whether those schools were included on or excluded from the sampling frame, or the country/economy did not have any of such schools.
+- The type of school-level enrolment estimate, and the year of data availability were assessed for reasonableness. - Countries/economies were asked to provide information for each of various school types, whether those schools were included on or excluded from the sampling frame, or the country/economy did not have any such schools.
 The information was matched to the different types of schools containing PISA students noted on Sampling Task 2.
 Any discrepancies were queried. - Any school types noted as being excluded were verified as school-level exclusions on the Sampling Task 7b form.
 Any discrepancies were queried.

-Sampling task 8b: Sampling frame
+Sampling Task 8b: Sampling frame

 - On the spreadsheet for school-level exclusions, the number of schools and the total enrolment figures, as well as the reasons for exclusion, were checked to ensure correspondence with values reported on the Sampling Task 7b form detailing school-level exclusions.
 It was verified that this list of excluded schools did not have any schools which were excluded for having only one or two PISA-eligible students, as these schools were not to be excluded from the school sampling frame.
 Checks were done to ensure that excluded schools did not still appear on the other spreadsheet containing the school sampling frame. - All units on the school sampling frame were confirmed to be those reported on the Sampling Task 2 as sampling frame units.
-The sampling unit frame number was compared to the corresponding frame for PISA 2015 as well as previous cycles.
-Differences were queried. - NPMs were queried about whether or not they had included schools with grades 7 or 8, or in some cases those with grades 10 or higher, which could potentially have PISA-eligible students at the time of assessment even if the school currently did not have any. - NPMs were queried about whether they had included vocational or apprenticeship schools, schools with only part-time students, international or foreign schools, schools not under the control of the Ministry of Education, or any other irregular schools that could contain PISA-eligible students at the time of the assessment, even if such schools were not usually included in other national surveys. - The frame was checked for all required variables: a national school identifier with no duplicate values, a variable containing the school enrolment of PISA-eligible students, and all the explicit and implicit stratification variables.
+The sampling unit frame number was compared to the corresponding frame for PISA 2018 as well as previous cycles.
+Differences were queried. - NPMs were queried about whether they had included schools with grades 7 or 8, or in some cases those with grades 10 or higher, which could potentially have PISA-eligible students at the time of assessment even if the school currently did not have any. - NPMs were queried about whether they had included vocational or apprenticeship schools, schools with only part-time students, international or foreign schools, schools not under the control of national education authorities, or any other irregular schools that could contain PISA-eligible students at the time of the assessment, even if such schools were not usually included in other national surveys. - The frame was checked for all required variables: a national school identifier with no duplicate values, a variable containing the school enrolment of PISA-eligible students, and all the explicit and implicit stratification variables.
 Stratification variables were checked to make sure none had missing values and only had levels as noted on Sampling Task 2. - Any additional school sampling frame variables were assessed for usefulness.
-In some instances other variables were noted on the school frame that might also have been useful for stratification. - The frame was checked for schools with only one or two PISA-eligible students.
+In some instances, other variables were noted on the school frame that might also have been useful for stratification. - The frame was checked for schools with only one or two PISA-eligible students.
 If no schools were found with extremely low counts, but the country/economy's previous sampling frames had some, this was queried. - The frame was checked for schools with zero enrolment.
 If there were none, this was assessed for reasonableness.
 If some existed, it was verified with the NPM that these schools could possibly have PISA-eligible students at the time of the assessment.

-Sampling task 9: Treatment of small schools and the sample allocation by explicit strata
+Sampling Task 9: Treatment of small schools and the sample allocation by explicit strata